W-Sitting

 As children grow, their hips “unwind” and the amount of femoral anteversion reduces and you will see them “grow out” of W-sitting by 8-10 years old.

-If you have ever practiced yoga, it might be a position you are working towards virasana (or hero pose).
-This pose has many purported benefits—from stretching the hips, thighs and feet; improving circulation and relieving fatigue in the legs; and strengthening the arches of the feet and correcting posture (hang on what?
+If you have ever practiced yoga, it might be a position you are working towards Virasana (or hero pose).
+This pose has many purported benefits — from stretching the hips, thighs and feet; improving circulation and relieving fatigue in the legs; and strengthening the arches of the feet and correcting posture (hang on what?
 Isn’t this opposite to what most children get told?!)
-However, at least now you understand why you might be struggling to achieve this pose without props, your femoral anteversion or hip inward rotation just doesn’t cut the mustard.

 So why do health professionals make a fuss about W-sitting?

-To be honest, its very rare that typically developing children who just w-sit come in to clinic.
-Usually parents bring their children when there are other things happening and w-sitting is just one small part.
 But if that is all we see; children who W-sit and have trouble walking, moving in and out of sitting, or other diagnosis, sometimes we start to attribute W-sitting as part of the problem… when actually, for a small group of typical kids (~5%), it is just a sign of an underlying problem.

 For 95% of kids, there is no cause for concern.
 W-sitting is comfortable during early childhood and they will more than likely “outgrow” this position by 8-10 years old.
 Altinel et al 2007 found that of 1134 children aged 3-6 years, 64% preferred to sit in the W-sit position.
-However, only 6% had”in-toeing” gait (3/4 of these being both legs in-toe) – so not all children who W-sit in-toe.
+However, only 6% had in-toeing gait (3/4 of these being both legs in-toe) – so not all children who W-sit in-toe.

-For example, significant Femoral Anteversion (that is more than 2 standard deviations above the mean for their age) can be associated with (not cause) more frequent falling and more tiredness with walking long distances (Leblebici et al 2019).
+For example, significant femoral anteversion — that is, more than 2 standard deviations above the mean for their age — can be associated with, not cause, more frequent falling and more tiredness with walking long distances (Leblebici et al 2019).

 A paediatric physio will be able to assess, monitor and demonstrate your child’s femoral anteversion and inward hip rotation.

-So when should I seek help from a health professional?
+When should I seek help from a health professional?

 You should seek a review for your child if, in addition to w-sitting you see: